stoianmihail/stoianmihail.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "The open problems in computer science are my daily bread."
+subtitle: <i>"The open problems in computer science are my daily bread."</i>
 # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile: